-Yes, Play App Signing will soon have an additional 'key upgrade' option for apps created before August 2021.
+Yes, Play App Signing supports a 'key upgrade' option for apps created before August 2021.
 This allows the app to start using Play App Signing with a new app signing key.
 However, in order to use this option, after you perform the upgrade you will be required to upload two things in each release: an app bundle and a legacy APK signed with your old app signing key.
 Play will use your AABs to generate APKs signed with the upgraded key for new installs and their updates; at the same time Play will use your legacy APKs for app updates to users who already have your app installed.
 Over time, the legacy installs will migrate to the upgraded key (e.g. when users move to a new mobile device).

 Is there a way to use the same app signing key for apps created before August 2021 and apps created after August 2021?